Health & Nutrition6 min read

 How to protect your dog:

-• Install secure, sturdy screens on all open windows
+• Install sturdy screens on all open windows.

-• Be aware that even calm dogs can react unpredictably to wildlife they spot from a height
+• Remember that even calm dogs react unpredictably to a bird flying by.

 7. Bee and Wasp Stings

-Spring brings pollinators back in force, and curious dogs often investigate buzzing insects with their noses and paws.
-Most bee stings cause localized pain and swelling, but some dogs have severe allergic reactions.
+Curious dogs investigate buzzing insects with their noses.
+Most bee stings just cause localized pain and swelling.
+But just like humans, some dogs have severe allergic reactions.

 What to do if your dog is stung:

-• If you can see the stinger, scrape it out with a credit card (do not squeeze it, as that can release more venom)
+• If you see the stinger, scrape it out with a credit card.
+Don't squeeze it, or you'll inject more venom.

-• Monitor for signs of an allergic reaction: excessive swelling, difficulty breathing, vomiting, collapse, or hives spreading across the body
+• Watch them closely for the next few hours.
+Monitor for excessive swelling, difficulty breathing, vomiting, collapse, or hives.

-When to seek emergency care: If your dog shows any signs of anaphylaxis (facial swelling, difficulty breathing, collapse, widespread hives), get to a veterinary emergency clinic immediately.
-Ask your vet whether keeping diphenhydramine (Benadryl) on hand is appropriate for your dog and what the correct dosage would be.
+When to seek emergency care: If your dog shows signs of anaphylaxis (facial swelling, breathing trouble, widespread hives), get to an emergency clinic immediately.
+Ask your vet during your next visit if you should keep diphenhydramine (Benadryl) on hand.
+You'll need the exact dosage for your dog's weight.

 8. Foxtails and Grass Awns

-Foxtails are barbed seed heads from certain grasses that become a serious hazard as they dry out in late spring and early summer.
-They can embed in a dog's skin, ears, nose, eyes, and paws, and because of their barbed design, they only travel in one direction -- deeper into the body.
+If you live on the West Coast, you know about foxtails.
+These barbed seed heads are a nightmare.
+They dry out in late spring and embed themselves in a dog's skin, ears, nose, eyes, and paws.
+Because of their barbed design, they only travel one way: deeper inside (which is exactly as horrifying as it sounds).

 How to protect your dog:

-• Learn to identify foxtail grasses in your area (they look like bushy, bristled seed heads on tall grass stalks)
+• Learn to identify foxtail grasses in your area.
+They look like bushy bristles on tall stalks.

-• Avoid walking through tall, dry grass during foxtail season
+• Avoid walking through tall, dry grass entirely during foxtail season.

-• Inspect your dog thoroughly after hikes or off-leash time in grassy areas
+• Inspect your dog thoroughly after every hike.

-• Pay special attention to the spaces between toes, inside ears, and around the eyes and nose
+• Check between the toes, inside the ears, and around the face.

 A Simple Spring Safety Checklist

-• Restart or verify flea and tick prevention
+• Restart or verify your flea and tick prevention

 • Check your yard for toxic plants